Freedisch/Django-app/App2/lab2_template/README.md

 <h3>Created the logout_request, the logging_request, and the registration_request as differents views</h3>

 <h4>
-Understand the Django authentication system
+Understand the Django authentication system <br>
-Create views and templates for user log in and log out Create views and templates for user registration
+Create views and templates for user log in and log out<br>
+Create views and templates for user registration<br>
 </h4>